Fall Admitted Students

 We know you’re excited to learn about your new roommate(s)!
 Check your email as this is the day housing assignments are sent out.
 The details will be sent only to your Lake Forest email account.

 Transfer students check your email!
 You will receive your advisor assignments via email.

 Be prepared with you course choices and questions.This is when you be in contact with your advisor regarding the appropriate courses to select.
 First-year students, be sure you have taken the QRA and the SPA before you contact your advisor.

-Review your tuition statement, health insurance waiver, student loan information, and information about Forester Payment Plan—available online in early July and due August 11
+Review your tuition statement, health insurance waiver, student loan information, and information about Forester Payment Plan— available in early July, due August 11

 The Forester Payment Plan is a handy tool for spreading your tuition bill over the year.
 You can sign up anytime after you get your bill.
 Learn more here.